 The fact that the air bags did not inflate in a collision does not mean that something is wrong with the system.
-Rather, it means the forces were not of the type sufficient to cause activation.
-Driver and passenger airbags are designed to inflate in frontal and near-frontal collisions, not rollover, side-impact, or rear-impacts unless the collision causes sufficient longitudinal deceleration.
+Rather, it means the forces were not of the type sufficient to

 The air bags inflate and deflate rapidly upon activation.
 After air bag deployment, it is normal to notice a smoke-like, powdery residue or smell the burnt propellant.
 This may consist of cornstarch, talcum powder (to lubricate the bag) or sodium compounds (e.g., baking soda) that result from the combustion process that inflates the air bag.
 Small amounts of sodium hydroxide may be present which may irritate the skin and eyes, but none of the residue is toxic.